Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 What opportunities will there be for me to discuss my child's progress?

-- Your child may have an ILP or IBP that will have individual/group targets.
+- Your child may have an ILP that will have individual/group targets.
 This is discussed with you on at least a termly basis and you are provided with a copy.
 The conversation will also provide suggestions as to how you can support your child’s learning at home.
-All parents are offered a termly opportunity to participate in a learning conversation
+All parents are offered a termly opportunity to participate in a learning conversation.

 - When the child’s ILP is reviewed, comments are made against each target to show what progress the child has made

-- If your child has complex SEND they may have a Statement of SEN or EHCP.
+- If your child has complex SEND they may have an EHCP.
 In such instances, a formal meeting will take place to discuss your child’s progress and a report will be written at least annually.
 All external agencies working with your child will be invited to the meeting.

 How does the school know how well my child is doing?